YU-Zhejian/art_modern/docs/FAQ.md

 Currently, there's no support for such features in the simulator.
 However, you may manually chop your reference genome, add adapters to them, and use `templ` mode to introduce sequencing errors.

-## My Question is Still Unanswered
+## My question is still unanswered

 Please feel free to open an issue on GitHub.